RobertWeinmeister/dokuwiki-mermaid/README.md

 You can choose which Mermaid version you want to use:

- - the locally hosted version
+ - The locally hosted version (currently version [11.2.1](https://github.com/mermaid-js/mermaid/releases/tag/mermaid%4011.2.1)),
- - the remotely hosted, currently available, latest version
+ - the remotely hosted, currently available, latest version or
- - a remotely hosted specific version
+ - a remotely hosted specific version.

 ### Default theme